Reading Series 2022/23

 Thursday, March 14, 6 p.m. | Akron Art Museum (1 S. High St, Akron)

 Teaching Artists from the Wick Poetry Center will facilitate a writing and placemaking workshop from their new initiative “Mapping Akron.”
 In a yearlong series of creative writing and placemaking workshops with everyday Akronites, the Wick Poetry Center will build an interactive, digital map of Akron, which will explore individuals’ sense of place and home and contribute to the vital artistic ecosystem of the city.
+Check out the website and add your voice:

 World Poetry Reading (Rescheduled from the Fall Semester)